In comments on an article in the Magill Report, I had this to say about things I keep hearing from Dela Quist:

 So rather than accusing me of stupidity by comparing me with someone who refuses to amputate a gangrenous limb, why don’t you help readers of this column by scoring email marketing practices by their impact on deliverability.
 For example on a scale of 1 to 10 is emailing inactives a 1 or a 10 (I would rate it a 2 at the most)?
 Authentication 1 or 10?
 Not removing addresses identified by feedback loops, 1 or 10?

 Well, okay, then.
 Challenge accepted.
-But, first, let me lay down a couple of ground rules.
-1) I’m going to measure things on a 1-10 scale where 1 will equate to “will get you blocked by administrators” and 10 will be “a great way to see your mail in the inbox”.
-I hope that is understandable since I tend to work in delivery repair rather than reputation maintenance.
-Thankfully, this means that we will hopefully stay well away from The Spock Trap.
+But first, let me lay down a couple of ground rules.
+1) I’m going to measure things on a 1-10 scale where 1 will equate to “will get you blocked by administrators,” and 10 will be “a great way to see your mail in the inbox.”
+I hope that is understandable since I work in delivery repair rather than reputation maintenance.
+Thankfully, this means we will hopefully stay well away from The Spock Trap.

 Let’s start with the items that he has identified for us:

 - Emailing Inactives: 5.
 Notice how this one sits in the middle.
-Some of it comes down to “how do you define ‘inactive’?” (which is the question that kicked off my post on The Difference Between Triage and Planning).
+Some of it comes down to “How do you define ‘inactive’?” (which is the question that kicked off my post on The Difference Between Triage and Planning).
 If you already have a good program, then mailing inactives isn’t likely to hurt you much.
-On the other hand, 6 or 8 times per month I’ll see a client who is having their mail delivered to the bulk folder trim their sends back to their most highly engaged recipients and things start appearing in the inbox again.
+On the other hand, 6 or 8 times per month, I’ll see a client having their mail delivered to the bulk folder trim their sends back to their most highly engaged recipients, and things start appearing in the inbox again.
 The reason why isn’t magical, it’s engagement.
 Incidentally, my advice at that point is that they can generally start incrementally adding inactives back in without too much danger.

-- Authentication: 6.
-Part of the issue here will deal with target audience.
-The larger the domain that you are mailing, the more important that authentication is likely to be to them.
-Some, like Yahoo, won’t let you participate in their feedback loop programs unless you are authenticating your mail.
+- Authentication: 6-8.
+Part of the issue here is the target audience.
+The larger the domain you are mailing, the more important that authentication will likely be to them.
+Some, like Yahoo, won’t let you participate in their feedback loop programs unless you authenticate your mail.
 But, many smaller domains, especially in the B2B realm still don’t do anything with authentication.
-Some providers, like Hotmail, will give your mail a small boost if you are authenticating mail using their preferred method.
+Some providers, like Hotmail, will boost your mail if you authenticate it using their preferred method.
 And almost all of the mid- to large-segment mailbox providers will penalize you for getting authentication wrong.

 - Removing addresses identified by feedback loops: 10.
-If someone expresses a preference not to receive mail from you, then it’s best not to mail them, even if they did not use your preferred unsubscribe mechanism.
-Further, feedback loop data is used by providers to feed their reputation systems, which can result in bulk folder or blocking.
+If someone prefers not to receive mail from you, it’s best not to mail them, even if they did not use your preferred unsubscribe mechanism.
+Further, feedback loop data is used by providers to feed their reputation systems, which can result in bulk foldering or blocking.

-Now, let’s move on to some other things that he doesn’t mention.
+Now, let’s move on to some other things he doesn’t mention.

 - Using append: 2.
 Believe it or not, using email append is a quick way into bulk foldering and blocking.
-I have had ISP reps tell me that they are looking for signs of appending and really want to block it.
+I have had ISP reps tell me they are looking for signs of appending and want to block it.
 There’s a reason why M³AAWG has a position statement saying that they’re against it, why CheetahMail has dropped it, and Fresh Address has moved to opt-in appends.
-Even if none of that were true, I pretty consistently see appended lists turn up with higher bounces, higher complaints, and higher subsequent bulk foldering and blocking.
+Even if none were true, I see appended lists with higher bounces, complaints, and subsequent bulk foldering and blocking than organically grown lists.

 - Paying attention to data early: 10.
-If you are flawlessly executing a marketing program but noticing that all of the metrics that you have have are going the wrong way, then paying attention to those metrics early on will likely save you from a discussion with someone like me down the line.
-And by paying attention to things and acting early, you have the added benefit of being able to plan your changes, rather than have someone start a triage process because you waited until things were an emergency.
+If you are flawlessly executing a marketing program but notice that all of your metrics are going the wrong way, then paying attention to those metrics early on will likely save you from a discussion with someone like me down the line.
+By paying attention to things and acting early, you have the added benefit of being able to plan your changes rather than have someone start a triage process because you waited until things were an emergency.

 Have questions about how I’d rate your practice?
 Leave a comment.